Who we are

 Transformations and the quest for openness with High Impact

-The journey to become an actor was huge, edifying and, at times, brutal.
-It was as an invitation to open up to explore what else I could be.
+The journey to become an actor was huge, edifying and brutal.
+I particularly remember the words of my mentor, “Grant, you must strive to keep the insights of your life and to lose the baggage in order to find the truth in yourself”.
+It was as an invitation to open myself up to explore what else I could also be.
 This has become the essence of the work we do at High Impact.
-High Impact experiences are transformational.
-Coachees and participants explore themselves more deeply, discover and connect with themselves as communicators and leaders.
-Big decisions to change things or to explore new paths often emerge from our work.
+Opening people so that they may explore themselves freely as leaders and as impactful human beings.

 Among the main qualities we seek to explore through our work, openness is one that I personally attach great importance to.
 It is where connections are made and it is where we embrace change, difference, opinions, feedback, criticism, challenge, exploration, appreciation, love and much more.
 It requires constant effort and has become my purpose in life.